-In this annual report, SBAB discloses information in compliance with Part Eight of Regulation(EU) No 575/2013(CRR) and the Swedish Financial Supervisory Authority's (SFSA) regulation (FFFS 2014:12) regarding prudential requirements and capital buffers.
-The quantitative information is provided according to the European Banking Authority's (EBA's) Guidelines on disclosure requirements (EBA/GL/2016/11 and EBA/GL/2018/10).
-This report refers to the consolidated situation and the conditions prevailing on 31 December 2019.
-For periodic information, please refer to the quarterly reports "Disclosure of capital, liquidity and leverage ratio" at www.sbab.se.
+In this annual report, SBAB discloses information in compliance with Part Eight of Regulation (EU) No 575/2013(CRR) and the Swedish Financial Supervisory Authority's (SFSA) regulation (FFFS 2014:12) regarding prudential requirements and capital buffers.

-About SBAB
+ABOUT SBAB

 SBAB Bank AB (publ) is owned by the Swedish state.
 Its operations, which consist principally of deposit operations and residential mortgage lending to consumers, tenant-owners' associations and property companies in Sweden, are characterised by a low level of risk.
 SBAB is well capitalised.
-The CET1 capital ratio increased with the year-end result to 13.1 (12.5).
-Total risk exposure amount has increased with 6.2 billion, mainly driven by increased credit risk due to lending volumes and including the effect from risk-weight floor.
+The CET1 capital ratio increased with the year-end result to 13.4 (13.1).
+Total risk exposure amount has increased with 0.7 billion, mainly driven by increased credit risk due to lending volumes and including the effect from risk-weight floor.